colour-science/GSoC/2020/GSoC-2020-Project-Ideas.md

 #### Helpful Experience

-- Colour sicence and colour appearance modeling
+- Colour science and colour appearance modeling
 - Ability to read scientific publications
 - Knowledge of Numpy and Scipy
 - Basic knowledge of Colour